Steam Controller: Release and reception

 The Steam Controller was publicly released in November 2015, alongside the release of Steam Machines.
-By June 2016, over 500,000 had been sold and by October, nearly one million had sold, including the controllers bundled with the Steam Machines.
+By June 2016, over 500,000 had been sold, and by October, nearly one million were sold, including the controllers bundled with the Steam Machines.
 In October 2016, Valve disclosed 27,000 controllers were in "daily active use".
-In September 2018, Valve disclosed new figures showing approximately 1.5 million Steam Controllers have connected to Steam, with about 14% of those having connected to Steam within the month the survey was performed.
-For comparison, the most popular controller used with Steam is the Xbox 360 controller, at around 27.2 million connections and 14% of those connected within the month of the survey.
+In September 2018, Valve disclosed new figures showing approximately 1.5 million Steam Controllers connected to Steam, accounting to about 14% of those having been connected to Steam within the month the survey was performed.
+For comparison, the most popular controller used with Steam is the Xbox 360 controller, at around 27.2 million connections, with 14% of those connected within the month of the survey.

 Valve announced in November 2019 that it had discontinued further production of the controller and sold off its remaining inventory at a significantly reduced price.

-Ironburg Inventions Lawsuit
+Ironburg Inventions lawsuit

-A lawsuit was filed against Valve by Ironburg Inventions in 2020, asserting that Valve knowingly had violated their patent with the inclusion of the rear-face buttons after learning about Ironburg's patent in 2014.
+A lawsuit was filed against Valve by Ironburg Inventions, in 2020, asserting that Valve knowingly had violated their patent with the inclusion of the rear-face buttons after learning about Ironburg's patent in 2014.
 The jury trial started in January 2021.
-The jury found Valve had willfully infringed on the Ironburg patent and awarded Ironburg $4 million in base damages.
+The jury found Valve had willfully infringed on the Ironburg patent, and awarded Ironburg $4 million in base damages.